mikemadisonweb/yii2-rabbitmq/README.md

 Be sure that all queues and exchanges are defined in corresponding bindings, it's up to you to set up correct message routing.
 #### Lifecycle events
-There are also couple of lifecycle events implemented: before_consume, after_consume, before_publish, after_publish.
+There are also some lifecycle events implemented: before_consume, after_consume, before_publish, after_publish.
 You can use them for any additional work you need to do before or after message been consumed/published.
-For example, reopen database connection for it not to be closed by timeout as a consumer is a long-running process:
+For example, reopen database connection for it not to be closed by a timeout as a consumer is a long-running process:
 ```php
 <?php
 // config/main.php